-Before school parents are notified through the school website and in newsletters of the start of the school day which is 8.40am.
+Before the school year begins, parents are notified of the start of the school day, which is 8.40am.

-Prep: Parents are reminded (via Bulletin) that there is no supervision in the school premises prior to this time and that parents should supervise their children at all times until teachers arrives at 8.35am to open the Prep entrance door.
+Prep: Parents are reminded (via Bulletin/Welcome Booklets) that there is no supervision on the school premises prior to this time and that parents should supervise their children at all times until teachers arrives at 8.35am to open the Prep/Pupil Entrance door.

-Pre-Prep: Parents are reminded (via Bulletin) that there is no supervision in the school premises prior to this time and that parents should supervise their children at all times until teachers arrives at 8.40am on the playground.
+Pre-Prep: Parents are reminded (via Bulletin/Welcome Booklets) that there is no supervision on the school premises prior to this time and that parents should supervise their children at all times until teachers arrive at 8.40am on the playground.

-EYFS: Parents are reminded (via Bulletin) that there is no supervision in the school premises prior to this time and that parents should supervise their children at all times until teachers arrives at 8.40am to open the Early Years entrance door.
+EYFS: Parents are reminded (via Bulletin) that there is no supervision on the school premises prior to this time and that parents should supervise their children at all times until teachers arrives at 8.40am to open the Early Years entrance door.

-Any child arriving after 8.50am must go to their class via the office.
+Any child from Y1-6 arriving after 8.45am must go to their class via the office.
 Late arrivals and early departures at school are recorded in the office.
 Parents are requested to use the main entrance to access the school office.
 Some children, receiving music tuition and pupils who are children of staff working at the school will be an exception to this rule - these pupils are the responsibility of the member of staff teaching the pupil.
-Staff's own children will be the responsibility of their parent if they are on school premises before the start of the school day, (after school or during the holidays).
+Staff's own children will be the responsibility of their parent if they are on school premises before the start of the school day, after school or during the holidays.